turboskomorokh/Flux/README.md

 ### Optional: Install doxygen

-Would be useful if you planning a contribution to the project...
-Or if you wanna know ~~wtf is a kilometer~~ how fucked up the source code is.
+It would be useful if you are planning a contribution to the project...
+Or if you wanna to know ~~wtf is a kilometer~~ how fucked up the source code is.
+(Not documented yet)

 ```shell
 sudo apt install doxygen